kdressendoerfer/write-a-blog-udacity/README.md

 - itertools (chain module)
 ## 2. Questions
   1. Which neighborhood is the most expensive and which is the cheapest?
   2. How do customer reviews factor into the AirBnB?
-Are there more comments for highly or poorly rated AirBnBs?
   3. What factors determine rating?
 Can we predict rating using a model?

 ## 3. File Descriptions